fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 So, we need to deal with this somehow.
 For long, people thought baseline alignment is not possible in CSS.
-It turns out that&mdash;with some SASS dark magic&mdash; it’s doable.
+It turns out that&mdash;with some SASS dark magic&mdash;it’s doable.
 In order to acheive the desired effect, we need to *shift every text* downwards by a specific amount it needs to fit nicely on the baseline.
 Your initial thought might be: